agourlay/cornichon/cornichon-docs/src/main/tut/modules/module-check.md

 A `run` terminates successfully if the max number of transition reached, this means we were not able to break any invariants.

-A `run` fails if one the following conditions is met:
+A `run` fails if one of the following conditions is met:
 - an error is thrown from a `property`
 - no `properties` with a valid `pre-condition` can be found, this is generally a sign of a malformed `model`
 - a `generator` throws an error

-A `model` exploration terminates successfully if the max number of run is reached or with an error if a run fails.
+A `model` exploration terminates successfully if the max number of runs is reached or with an error if a run fails.

 Let's create our first `model`!